Orama-Interactive/Pixelorama-Docs/docs/user_manual/palettes.md

 | From Current Selection | Colors will be imported from the current selection. |

 #### Name
-Name of the palette is also used as a palette file name.
+The name of the palette is also used as a palette file name.

 #### Comment
-The palettes description.
+The palette's description.
 Default Pixelorama palettes use this field to credit palette authors.

 #### Width and Height
-Palettes have set width and height (can be resized later) which define its grid size.
+Palettes have set width and height (can be resized later) which define their grid size.
 Allowed values are from 1 to 64.

 #### Create colors with alpha component
-If this option is not toggled on colors will be imported without alpha channel and transparency is ignored.
+If this option is not toggled on, colors will be imported without alpha channel and transparency is ignored.

 #### Get colors from